olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUIBoard.md

 ## Adding a board view

-In the previous chapter, we defined all the card visualization.
+In the previous chapter, we defined all the card visualizations.
 We are now ready to define the game board visualization.
-Basically, we will define a new element subclass and set its layout.
+Basically, we will define a new `BlElement` subclass and set its layout.

 Here is a typical scenario to create the game: we create a model and its view and we assign the model as the view's model.

 ```
-game := MGGame numbers.
+game := MGGame withNumbers.
 grid := MGGameElement new.
 grid memoryGame: game.
 ```